 A light-emitting-diode (LED) is a semiconductor diode that emits light when an electric current is applied in the forward direction of the device, from the anode to the cathode.
 The effect is a form of electroluminescence where narrow-spectrum light is emitted in a solid state material.
 LEDs are widely used as indicator lights on electronic devices and increasingly in higher power applications such as flashlights and area lighting.

 An LED is usually a small (less than 1 mm) light source.
 The color of the emitted light depends on the composition and condition of the semiconducting material used, and can be infrared, visible, or ultraviolet.
+As an Architect, I have listed the advantages and disadvantages of LEDs in Green buildings under the following headings:

 ADVANTAGES OF LED IN GREEN BUILDINGS: